techdivision/import-docs/pages/02.getting-started/03.configuration/05.clean-up/docs.38.md

 * [Tier Prices](#tier-prices) (`clean-up-tier-prices`)
 * [URL Rewrites](#url-rewrites) (`clean-up-url-rewrites`)

 as well as for all product attributes (`clean-up-empty-columns`).
-These flags has to be set on subject level like
+To deactivate the *clean-up* functionality, add a snippet, e. g. `<custom-configuration-dir>/operations.json` and override the corresponding `clean-up-*` flags like

 ```json
 {